Codecademy/docs/content/uiux/concepts/video/video.md

   - 'path/front-end-engineer-career-path'
 ---

-There are different methods to make videos, such as recording footage, capturing a screencast, or using software to create animations.
+There are different methods to make videos such as recording footage, capturing a screencast, or using software to create animations.

 With the potential to support and engage users, videos are commonly featured in digital products.
 Videos can be a powerful way to introduce information, demonstrate a process, tell a story, or [further a business strategy](https://wistia.com/learn/marketing/evolution-of-video-goals).